metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Optional:

-- `custom_labels` (Attributes List) 'customLabels' allows to customize subnets and IPs labelling, such as to identify cluster-external workloads or web services.If you enable 'openShiftAutoDetect', 'customLabels' can override the detected subnets in case they overlap. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels--custom_labels))
+- `custom_labels` (Attributes List) 'customLabels' allows to customize subnets and IPs labelling, such as to identify cluster-external workloads or web services.
+If you enable 'openShiftAutoDetect', 'customLabels' can override the detected subnets in case they overlap. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels--custom_labels))
-- `open_shift_auto_detect` (Boolean) 'openShiftAutoDetect' allows, when set to 'true', to detect automatically the machines, pods and services subnets based on theOpenShift install configuration and the Cluster Network Operator configuration.
-Indirectly, this is a way to accurately detectexternal traffic: flows that are not labeled for those subnets are external to the cluster.
+- `open_shift_auto_detect` (Boolean) 'openShiftAutoDetect' allows, when set to 'true', to detect automatically the machines, pods and services subnets based on the OpenShift install configuration and the Cluster Network Operator configuration.
+Indirectly, this is a way to accurately detect external traffic: flows that are not labeled for those subnets are external to the cluster.
 Enabled by default on OpenShift.

 <a id="nestedatt--spec--processor--subnet_labels--custom_labels"></a>
 ### Nested Schema for `spec.processor.subnet_labels.custom_labels`

-Optional:
+Required:

 - `cidrs` (List of String) List of CIDRs, such as '['1.2.3.4/32']'.
 - `name` (String) Label name, used to flag matching flows.